contentful/slash-developers/docs/android/index.md

 [This guide](/developers/api-demo/java/) is the perfect starting point to learn how to make calls to Contentful APIs, explains what responses look like, and suggest next steps.

-### Getting started with the Content Delivery API SDK and Ruby
+### Getting started with the Content Delivery API SDK and Java

 [This tutorial](/developers/docs/android/tutorials/getting-started-with-contentful-and-android/) will walk you through the first steps using the Content Delivery API with a Java application.